Moat423/42CPP_Module_09/ex02/README.md

 and add inbetween missing numbers while (number - 1 > (current index in modified jacobs sequence - 1)) (for n - 1)

+I am thinking, that using a vector and this convoluted lookup table is just making it much more complex right. now. let's go with a list instead. the list will have its value and a pointer to its smaller pair.
+The overload for the comparison operators you don't have to write.
+I can do that.
+There will be a largeElement list that i won't modify unlike the main if we have a pointer, then in the insertion stage, we instantly know the lower_bound.